Solar Monitoring Explained

 Monitoring is the ability for you to see the performance of your system remotely.
 That’s either going to be on a website or on an app on your phone.
-Typically you’re going to be able to see the total production of the system, but there are micro inverters or DC optimizers. those will allow you to see the individual performance of the modules.
+Typically you’re going to be able to see the total production of the system, but there are micro inverters or DC optimizers that will allow you to see the individual performance of the modules.

 The big thing to remember is the utility does not use your monitoring system for any of their production or net metering numbers.
 They’re getting all of that from external meters on the outside of your home that they provide.
-Part of the reason is that those meters that they are using on the outside of the house are revenue grade, so the data is a lot more accurate than the data that is showing up on your monitoring website.
+Part of the reason is that those meters are revenue grade, so the data is a lot more accurate than the data that is showing up on your monitoring website.

 The data from your inverter that gets sent out to the monitoring portal is subject to losses if there are problems with the internet.
 That’s pretty much the most common thing we see if there is any data loss which is why the utilities can’t rely on monitoring data for their production numbers.